financepebble/blog/_posts/2026-02-21-roth-ira-vs-529-when-cash-is-tight.md

 description: "Budget squeezed?
 Every dollar must work overtime.
 Discover why prioritizing your Roth IRA over a 529 plan is often the smarter play for your family's future."
 ---

-# Why a Roth IRA Might Be a Better Bet Than a 529 When Cash Is Tight

-*By FinancePebble · February 21, 2026*

----

 You love your kids.
 Of course you want to fund their college education.
 But here's a question that doesn't get asked enough: **what if doing so comes at a direct cost to your own retirement?**